 - Neuropathy: Neuropathy is a term that describes damage to the nerve.
 It is a complication of cancer treatments.
 Patients commonly experience weakness, numbness, tingling or burning sensations in the hands and feet due to neuropathy.
 Because cannabinoids have neuroprotective properties, they could potentially be used to prevent neuropathy.

-- Antiemetic: Cannabinoids can be used to prevent nausea and vomiting.
+- Antiemetic: Cannabinoids are used to prevent nausea and vomiting.

-- Appetite stimulant: Cannabinoids can counter the loss of appetite often experienced by patients going through cancer treatment.
+- Appetite stimulant: Cannabinoids have been used to counter the loss of appetite often experienced by patients going through cancer treatment.

-- Mood enhancement: Cannabinoids can treat anxiety and depression.
+- Mood enhancement: Cannabinoids are known to treat anxiety and depression.

 - Pain management: Cannabinoids can stimulate the body’s own painkilling properties.
 The anti-inflammatory properties of CBD can treat the pain of nerve damage.